 If you are a driver, you have most likely heard the warning: always pay attention to your blind spots.
 When you are in your car or truck, surrounded by the large metal frame, seeing every single angle may be a difficult task.
 It’s important to know, though, that one slight oversight when checking blind spots and a collision can occur, resulting in serious injuries.
 This is why learning how to avoid blind spot crashes is so crucial to protecting yourself and others on the road.

-At Givens Givens Sparks, our Tampa auto collision attorneys are determined to help individuals drive safer so others can enjoy the road without concern of a crash.
+At Robert Sparks Attorneys, our Tampa auto collision attorneys are determined to help individuals drive safer so others can enjoy the road without concern of a crash.
 The blind spots, if you were to analyze your vehicle, is the area next to the car that cannot be seen if you were looking forward or checking the rear-view or side mirrors.
 These are the areas towards the rear quarter of the vehicle to the left and right.
 You can try to turn your head briefly, but that may be considered dangerous and can also leave you missing some of the area you need to view.
 There are ways that you can avoid the potential dangers associated with blind spots, and you should take the time to learn how you can better notice these areas around your vehicle.

 How to Detect Vehicles in Your Blind Spots

 One of the most effective ways to eliminate blind spots as much as possible is adjusting the mirrors on your vehicle to the point where you have a panoramic view behind you.
 This can give you the most angles in your view and help you detect when another vehicle is in your blind spot.
 You can also use various types of mirrors that combine a regular mirror with a smaller, circular mirror that gives you a different angle towards the blind spot of your vehicle.
 Even with perfect alignment, however, there are times when you won’t be able to view the full blind spot.